DanSun18/plm-backup-system/BACKUP_GUIDE.md

 4. If you have not already, open port 27017 on your server by typing `sudo ufw allow 27017`

-5. Restart the mongo daemon by typing `sudo service mongod restart`.
+5. Restart the mongo daemon by typing `sudo systemctl restart mongodb`.
 Make sure you can still log in with mongo while ssh’d into the server.

 Note: you can try to log in as the newly created `plmUser` by typing `mongo -u "plmUser" -p <plmPassword> --authenticationDatabase "plm"` on the server.